enderpirate98/private-phone/README.md

 Maps: Organic maps on F-droid or Magic Earth on Aurora

-Calling and texting: Signal Private Messager on Aurora or Simple Dialer&Simple SMS Messager both on F-droid
+Calling and texting: Signal Private Messager on Aurora or Fossify Phone&Fossify SMS both on F-droid

 Note Taking: Standard Notes or Simple Notes Pro both on F-droid